-AT-2D Т his product is licensed to Auth norized User only WUTEOGEO HOME Wutec Geotechnical Interna VERSAT - 2D Package for Version 2019.10.03 Copyright (c) 1998 - 2019 tional.
+This product is licensed to Authorized User only

+Wutec Geotechnical International.
 BC.
+Canada

+VERSAT - 2D Package for Windows (Microsoft .Net 3.5)

+Version 2021.06.09-sv

+Copyright (c) 1998 - 2021

-Canada Windows (Microsoft .Net 3.5) Limitation of L extensively by given by the a Geotechnical respect to any that may resu responsibility the problem of Liability: Although the license y the publisher and experience assumptions of the theory and International) and the author y use of VERSAT 2D package It from such use.
-Any use of t of the user as to whether the correctly modeled. d product (software) has been tested e would indicate it is accurate within the limits data used, the publisher (Wutec (G. Wu) assume no liability whatsoever with or with respect to any damages or losses he software to solve problems is the sole output is correct or correctly interpreted or The terms and be accepted t d conditions in the limtation of o proceed with the use of the p liability outlined above must product.
-ACCEP т DEJECT
+Limitation of Liability: Although the licensed product (software) has been tested extensively by the publisher and experience would indicate it is accurate within the limits given by the assumptions of the theory and data used, the publisher (Wutec Geotechnical International) and the author (G. Wu) assume no liability whatsoever with respect to any use of VERSAT 2D package or with respect to any damages or losses that may result from such use.
+Any use of the software to solve problems is the sole responsibility of the user as to whether the output is correct or correctly interpreted or the problem correctly modeled.

+The terms and conditions in the limitation of liability outlined above must be accepted to proceed with the use of the product.

+REJECT